 Thankfully, there are some quick and easy solutions that should prevent this from happening in the future.

 Ready to get started?
 Let’s do this.
-From simplest to most involved, here are —
+From simplest to most involved, here are eight answers.

 1. Check the jam.

 Sometimes it’s easy to overanalyze or over-diagnose a problem with an appliance.
 The first step to take if your ice maker is jammed is to simply take a wooden spoon and carefully try to unjam any obstructions.
-Be careful not to create any new complications, of course, but if this works, you could be back to sipping your ice-cold drink in no time.
+Please be careful and don’t use much force on this.

 A clogged water filter can easily stop your ice maker from making ice.